dclaz/mELO/README.md

     relationships in AFL match outcomes.
 3. [Impact of noisy outcomes in mELO models](https://dclaz.github.io/mELO/articles/03_noise.html).
-An investigation in to how noise impacts the estimation abilities or prediction accuracy of a mELO model.
+An investigation into how noise impacts the estimation abilities and/or theprediction accuracy of a mELO model.

 ## Example